This information will help you prepare for your paracentesis at Memorial Sloan Kettering (MSK).

 - A temperature of 100.4°F (38.0°C) or higher

 - Shortness of breath

-- A lot of leakage from your puncture site
+- An increased amount of drainage from your puncture site